New Year Gadget Shopping: Cell Phones that Look Like iPods

 The Japanese handset makers were really under the gun in 2004 and that pressure will continue and likely increase in 2005 as they pursue more overseas deals.
 While Nokia, Motorola and Samsung have the capacity to fill massive orders, the OEMs in Japan have struggled to meet delivery schedules for their existing customer base much less deal with new orders from Europe or elsewhere.

-However, Japanese makers continue to come up with innovative designs and functions (which has always been their strength); perhaps one of the bigger surprises from 2004 was the Sony Ericsson PreminiS (above), a palm-size device that does Web and mail but lacks a camera.
+However, Japanese makers continue to come up with innovative designs and functions (which has always been their strength); perhaps one of the bigger surprises from 2004 was the Sony Ericsson PreminiS, a palm-size device that does Web and mail but lacks a camera.
 It sold very well here since its July 1 launch.

 From built-in micro hard drives to satellite receivers and embedded IC chips for e-commerce, the makers are clearly in hyper-drive.
 A detailed look at the market here would make a perfect case study on the topic of competition driving innovation.
+Typically, the final critical piece of the puzzle will be content and service offering as icing on the cake!

 The end-game is all about the data that streams through all that 3G infrastructure into the customers’ hands.
 As we have seen in 2004 and earlier, the mobile Web is following the fixed-line PC Web’s path evolving from simple text and images to multimedia audio and video.
 While it’s a somewhat predictable evolution, the real difference of course is in the end-users’ environment.
 To quote Rule No. 1 from HP Bazaar: “The Game is Outside.”